d3netxer/osm-creating-historical-tiles/README.md

 $ vagrant init omnitom/osmbox
 $ vagrant up
 ```
+###The overall process

-The overall process is that you need to get a historical OSM file from somewhere.
+You need to get a historical OSM file from somewhere.
 You can download an OSM file for a particular area or you can download an OSM Planet file and clip out a smaller section.
 If you try to do the whole world, your system will most likely crash.
 The next step is creating a PostGIS database and transferring your historical OSM file into it and styling it with [OpenStreetMap Carto](https://github.com/gravitystorm/openstreetmap-carto) style.
 Finally, you can use TileMill to create your tiles.

 ###Getting historical OSM file

-Download world pbf from planet.osm.org/pbf/

-or you can download a pbf from geofabrik.de of a smaller area.

-tip:
+OSM file can com in different formats.
+We are downloading the OSM.pbf file type.
+This is a super compressed OSM file type that uses Google Protobuf for compression.

+For downloads over geographical areas (Geofabrik)[http://download.geofabrik.de] is a great site.
+You can click on various subregions.
+Notice that on these pages there is a 'raw directory index' link and if you click if you should see older versions of OSM files that go back in time a few months.
+If you find your interested geographical region and time period download the pbf file.

+####If you cannot find what you are looking for, then download an OSM Planet file from planet.osm.org/pbf/

+These planet files have very large file sizes, here is a tip for downloading in Chrome:

 -In the chrome address bar type
 -chrome://flags
 -Experimental features
 -Halfway down the page "Enable Download Resumption"

-OSM-history-splitter to cut out smaller section pbf from world pbf:
+####Use OSM-history-splitter to cut out a smaller section pbf from world pbf:

+To do this you need to create a config file that specifies the bounding box of your area of interest.

 Ex. of osm-history-splitter softcut:

-vagrant@ubuntu1204-desktop:/home/osm-history-splitter$sudo ./osm-history-splitter --softcut /media/sf_cybergis_data1_hiu/osm_planet_file/planet-141105.osm.pbf /home/vagrantsplitter_config_files/nyamira.config
+vagrant@vagrant:/opt/osm-history-splitter$sudo ./osm-history-splitter --softcut /shared_folder/osm_planet_file/planet-141105.osm.pbf /home/config_files/nyamira.config

 ###Loading it into PostGIS and Styling